jmussman/thirty-minutes-to-spring-boot/README.md

-This part of the activity builds a checkout controller which delegates to a checkout service, which leverages a credit card authorizer for a purchase.
-A factory class will provide instances of the three classes:
+This part of the activity builds a checkout controller which delegates to a checkout service, which leverages a credit card authorizer for a purchase. main will leverage a factory class which provides instances of the three classes:

 ![](.common/factory.png?raw=true)